| | | |

 • Regular or Gluten-free All-Purpose Flour – Most brands of 1:1 gluten-free flour work great, but I always use and recommend King Arthur measure for measure gluten-free flour for best results.
 It’s my favorite gluten-free baking blend.
 To make a whole grain topping (although NOT gluten-free), you can use white wheat flour, or spelt flour.

-• Micro ingredients golden monk fruit sweetener with allulose -It tastes and bakes like brown sugar making it a perfect addition to this crisp.
-It does not contain erythritol or artificial sweeteners.
-For the OJ version, go with light brown sugar.
+• Sweetener– I prefer to use light brown sugar, but for a sugar-free alternative go with Micro ingredients golden monk fruit sweetener with allulose -It tastes and bakes like brown sugar making it a perfect addition to this crisp.
+It also does not contain erythritol or artificial sweeteners.

 • Coconut Oil & Butter– Instead of using pure butter, a blend of coconut oil and butter is used to make this crisp.
 You can use all butter or all coconut oil if you prefer that option.